kitchensjn/kitchensjn.github.io/blog/_posts/2024-05-27-gerrymandering.md

 </html>
 ```

 With the long weekend coming to an end, this is as far as I'm going to take this exploration for now.
 It was nice to think about a very different set of problems than what I normally encounter in my research, though this has shown me that there really might be more crossover than I would have initially thought.
-Even the algorithm name, "ReComb", is a nod to the genetic process of recombination (and which is a major focus of my research).
+Even the algorithm name, "ReCom", is a nod to the genetic process of recombination (and which is a major focus of my research).
 Hey maybe, like the maze generator, this project will come around again as something fun to build out even more!